autowarefoundation/autoware.universe/planning/autoware_obstacle_cruise_planner/README.md

 | `obstacle_velocity_threshold_from_cruise_to_stop` | double | obstacle velocity threshold to be stopped from cruised [m/s] |

 Only one obstacle is targeted for the stop planning.
 It is the obstacle among obstacle candidates whose velocity is less than `obstacle_velocity_threshold_from_cruise_to_stop`, and which is the nearest to the ego along the trajectory.
-A stop point is inserted keeping`common.safe_distance_margin` distance between the ego and obstacle.
+A stop point is inserted keeping`common.stop_safe_distance_margin` distance between the ego and obstacle.

 Note that, as explained in the stop planning design, a stop planning which requires a strong acceleration (less than `common.min_strong_accel`) will be canceled.